mig82/viskit/ROADMAP.md

 ## Actions

-* Find unused actions -meaning actions which are part of the project structure but are not pointed to by any app, form or widget event.
 * Find actions with non-mnemonic names -meaning actions with the UUID names that Visualizer gives them by default.
 * Rename actions to human-readable mnemonic names -so that developers can better tell what those actions are for when looking at the project structure.